twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-jhaneyya-sayadaw/09-bm-t7-focusing-and-thorough-contemplation-jhaneyya%zh.rst

 ==========================================================

 :date: 2026-02-06
-:modified: 2026-02-06
+:modified: 2026-03-01
 :tags: publication, Bhikkhu Uttamo, Sayadaw Jhaneyya, Sayadaw U Jhaneyya, With an Open Mind
 :category: path of nirvana
 :summary: Focusing and Thorough Contemplation (T 7, Burma) (With an Open Mind-- Dhamma Talks by Sayadaw Jhaneyya)

-Focusing and Thorough Contemplation (T 7, Burma)
+Dhamma Talk 7: Focusing and Thorough Contemplation

 Contemplation by focusing and contemplation by thoroughness are not the same.
 Focusing refers to attending to the present object as it arises and fitting awareness to it.
 Thorough contemplation refers to discerning impermanence (anicca) by knowing the condition nature of phenomena and their characteristics.